 Your objective is to free at least three assassins, take out all the Overseers equipped with musical instruments and kill Overseer Hume, the leader of the assault team.

 Each captured assassin will be guarded by one Overseer with a musical instrument and at least one other who questions him about Daud’s whereabouts.
 Yet there are usually two to three more Overseers close by.
 They will attack and that could result in your assassin getting killed.
 So best take out these Overseers first before attempting to free your assassin.

-Since the music negates magic and also pushes you away from the Overseer using the instrument, I usually bend time just before entering the scene and kill the Overseer with the instrument before killing or incapacitating the others.
+Since the music negates magic, causes damage and also pushes you away from the Overseer using the instrument, I usually bend time just before entering the scene and kill the Overseer with the instrument before killing or incapacitating the others.
 You can choose lethal or non-lethal methods for taking down the Overseers, depending on whether you want to play it on Low or High Chaos.
 I usually play on Low Chaos.

 Killing Overseer Hume